0:11 Hello, Doha. Hello! Salaam alaikum.

 0:17 I love coming to Doha.
 It's such an international place.
-This is like -- it feels like the United Nations just here.
+It feels like the United Nations here.
 You land at the airport, and you're welcomed by an Indian lady who takes you to Al Maha Services, where you meet a Filipino lady who hands you off to a South African lady who then takes you to a Korean who takes you to a Pakistani guy with the luggage who takes you to the car with a Sri Lankan.
 You go to the hotel and you check in.
 There's a Lebanese.
 Yeah?
 And then a Swedish guy showed me my room.

 0:47 I said, "Where are the Qataris?"
 (Laughter) (Applause)

 0:53 They said, "No, no, it's too hot.
 They come out later.
 They're smart."
 "They know."
 (Laughter)

 1:00 And of course, it's growing so fast, sometimes there's growing pains.
 You know, like sometimes you run into people that you think know the city well, but they don't know it that well.
 My Indian cab driver showed up at the W, and I asked him to take me to the Sheraton, and he said, "No problem, sir."
 And then we sat there for two minutes.